analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad719x_iio/ad719x_iio.rst.txt

 firmware example with Analog Devices AD719x Evaluation board and SDP-K1 controller board.
 This example code leverages the ADI developed IIO (Industrial Input Output) ecosystem to evaluate the AD719x device by providing a device debug and data capture support.
+The code provides support to MBED and STM32 platforms.

+The respective build guides for each of the platforms can be found in the further sections.
+The active platform can be chosen by selecting the appropriate value for the ACTIVE_PLATFORM macro in the app_config.h (Default is mbed)

    .. image:: /source/tinyiiod/app_interface.png
       :width: 350